nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 Other than a negligible number of oddball points, the data are identical.
 This shows that an end-user can exactly reproduce the data distributed by the OB.DAAC!

-<b> TODO: Sometimes I run it, and it's 1:1 with a few oddball points.
-Other times there is more noise.
-Not sure why this is happening... </b>

 +++

 [back to top](#Contents)